browserengineering/book/book/forms.md

     return show_comments()
 ```

-Finally, I've added a "404" response.
-Fitting the austere stylings of
+I've also added a "404" response.
+Fitting the austere stylings of our
-our web page, here's the 404 page:
+guest book, here's the 404 page:

 ``` {.python file=server}
 def not_found(url, method):